devopsbrains/devops-documents/azure_devops/pipeline/email_test_report.md

 # Pre-requisite
 A Generic Service Connection must be created that must contain the SMTP details.
 - Check if any service connection in the name `Premier_Email_*` is present in your project.
 To do so, **Project -> Settings -> Service Connections**.
 If it is not present, please raise a SNOW Ticket on our team to create the service connection.
+  > Note: ADO Admins must follow [this document](https://dev.azure.com/premierinc/CODE/_wiki/wikis/AzureDevOps.wiki/2283/Email-Test-Results-Report-via-Pipeline) to create service connection.
+Only ADO Admins have access to this document.
 - Once the Admins completed this request, you will see the Service Connection in your project.

 # Add Email Task To Pipeline